Book a meeting

 What is tokenization?

-Tokenization is the process of converting sensitive data, such as credit card numbers or personal identifiers, into non-sensitive equivalents called tokens.
+Tokenization is the process of converting sensitive data, like credit card numbers or personal identifiers, into non-sensitive equivalents called tokens.
 Tokens can be used in place of real data in transactions or data processing, greatly reducing the risk of data breaches as the tokens are useless if intercepted.
 This method is particularly effective in mobile payments and apps handling sensitive user information, ensuring data protection while maintaining functionality.

 Summary